Cave Temples of Badami: Cave – 1

 Dwarapala with Shiva-Parvati and Vrishaba-Kunjara

 Carved into the left-side extension, this relief depicts the dwarapala (door-keeper) of Shiva.
-As you can see, the dwarapala is holding a trishula (trident) with his right hand.
+The dwarapala is holding a trishula (trident) with his right hand.
 Carved below the dwarapala is Vrishabha-Kunjara (Bull-Elephant), an illusionary sculpture with a single head joined by the torsos of the bull and elephant.
 It looks like an elephant from one side and a bull from the other side.
 Carved above the dwarapala is a relief of Shiva and Parvati seated on Nandi, Shiva’s vehicle.

 To the right of dwarapala are the pillars of the mukhamantapa and to the left are the flights of steps to Cave – 2.